sgowen/insectoid-defense/README.md

 <img src="http://gowengamedev.com/wp-content/uploads/2014/12/google_play_feature_graphic.png" />

-A Sci-Fi Tower Defense game for Android, iOS, and Windows Phone 8.
+A Sci-Fi Tower Defense game for Android, iOS, and Windows Phone 8, and Nintendo 3DS!

 This project serves as an excellent template for those wanting to develop cross-platform games for mobile without relying on cross-platform frameworks.
 It uses precompiler directives to intuitively switch between OpenGL ES and Direct3D rendering.
 Roughly 90% of the game is written in C++.
 The other 10% of the game is a reusable wrapper layer written in Java for Android, Objective-C for iOS, and C# for Windows Phone 8.